Madhuram's Eggless Cooking

 Instructions

-• Preheat oven to 350F/180C for 15 minutes.
-Coat a 9x5 inch loaf pan with non-stick cooking spray on the sides and bottom.
+• Preheat oven to 350F/180C.
+Line a 9x5 inch loaf pan with parchments paper, grease it lightly with non-stick cooking spray and set aside.

-• Whisk together the applesauce, yogurt, orange juice, and zest in a small bowl.
+• In another bowl, whisk together the applesauce, yogurt, orange juice, and orange zest.

-• In a large bowl, cream the melted butter and sugar together for about 5 minutes using a handheld electric mixer.
+• In a large bowl, beat the melted butter and sugar for about 2 to 3 minutes.
+The mixture may look slightly crumbly and that is fine.

-• Fold in the blueberries and nuts.
+• Fold in the blueberries and pecans.
 If using frozen blueberries, do not thaw them.

-• Pour the batter into the prepared loaf tin and bake between 60-70 minutes or until the bread is golden brown and a toothpick inserted in the center of the bread comes out clean.
-Mine was done exactly at 60 minutes.
+• Pour the batter into the prepared loaf pan and bake for 60 to 70 minutes, or until a toothpick inserted in the center comes out clean.

 My Notes